Skip to content

 st run <cmd> (alias: st test <cmd>)

-Run a shell command on each branch in the stack.
+Run a shell command on each branch in the stack, bottom to top (excluding trunk), returning to the starting branch afterward.

-st run --stack "make test" # Run current stack
+st run --stack "make test" # explicit current stack

-st run --stack=feature-a "make test" # Run a specific stack
+st run --stack=feature-a "make test" # a specific stack

 Example output: